microsoft/datashaper/javascript/arquero/docs/arquero.api.md

     skipHeader?: boolean;
     stringify?: boolean;
 }

+// Warning: (ae-missing-release-tag) "sliceTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function sliceTable(table: ColumnTable_2, offset: number, limit: number): ColumnTable_2;

 // Warning: (ae-missing-release-tag) "SortDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //